-During the British rule in India, the Muslims were in minority – comprising of just 25% of the total population of the country.
+During the British rule in India, the Muslims were in minority – comprising just 25% of the total population of the country.
 There were religious and social differences between the Hindus and Muslims.
-The Muslims were strict adherers to the percept of one God, as directed by their religious book Quran, while the Hindus were idolaters.
-The cow was sacred to Hindus, while the beef was the staple meat for the Indian Muslims.
+The Muslims strictly adhere to the percept of one God, as directed by their religious book Quran, while the Hindus were idolaters.
+The cow was sacred to Hindus, while beef was the staple meat for Indian Muslims.

 Emphasizing the purity of the religion Islam, Quaid-e-Azam Muhammad Ali Jinnah raised the demand of a separate country named ‘Pak-i-stan’, (Pak meaning purity and stan meaning land – The Land of The Pure)

 As a result of Ali Jinnah’s struggle and increasing demands by Muslims, the Indian subcontinent was partitioned into Pakistan and India.
 So this is what led to the creation of Pakistan.